Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Results

 \subsubsection{General evolution of HD and MHD cases without TC}

 We present a brief showcase of the general evolution of the stream based on our HD and MHD simulations.
-In Fig.~\ref{fig:Overall_1}, temperature contours for HD simulations with different ratio $\xi=t_{\rm{cool}}/t_{\rm{sh}}$ are depicted, at the early, median, and final time, namely $t=0.8, 11, 22 t_0$, respectively.
-The displayed contours are rotated by $90^\circ$ compared to the illustration in Fig.~\ref{fig:ICs}.
-The fate of the stream is determined by the value $\xi$.
-As described in Sec.~\ref{sec2:timescale_comp}, when $\xi<1$, (Condensing Stream regime), the CGM gas condenses into the stream, resulting in the growth of the stream mass.
-For $\xi>1$ (the Disrupting Stream regime), an increasing amount of cold gas in the stream mixes with the CGM, leading to stream disruption.
+In Fig.~\ref{fig:Overall_1}, we show temperature maps for HD simulations with different values of the ratio $\xi=t_{\rm{cool}}/t_{\rm{sh}}$, at the early, median, and final time, namely $t=0.8, 11, 22 t_0$, respectively.
+The displayed maps are rotated by $90^\circ$ compared to the illustration in Fig.~\ref{fig:ICs}.
+The fate of the stream is determined by the value of $\xi$.
+As described in Sec.~\ref{sec2:timescale_comp}, when $\xi<1$, ({\it condensing stream} regime), the CGM gas condenses onto the stream, resulting in the growth of the cold-stream mass.
+For $\xi>1$ (the {\it disrupting stream} regime), an increasing amount of initially cold stream gas mixes into the CGM, leading to stream disruption.
 Such stream evolution is in good agreement with the findings presented by \citet{Mandelker2020a}.
 The simulation with $\xi\sim 1$ represents the limit where the cooling is strong enough to sustain the cold mass but not sufficient to cool the gas in the mixing layer efficiently, leading to a relatively thick mixing layer.
-At such a limit, the stream also fragments at a later time.
+At such a limit, the stream also fragments into cold and rather large clouds ($>R_{\stream}$) at a later time.

-Figure~\ref{fig:MHD_1} illustrates the temperature contours of the MHD simulations at half-time $t =11t_0$ for $\mathcal{M}=1$ and $\delta=\rho_{\stream} / \rho_{\cgm} = 100$, considering different values of $\xi=t_{\rm{cool}}/t_{\rm{sh}}$ and various initial magnetic field angles.
-Comparing it with the middle column of Fig.~\ref{fig:Overall_1} for each regime, the magnetic field significantly impacts the stream evolution only for an initial magnetic field not parallel to the stream ($\alpha \neq 0^\circ$) and when the stream is not in the Condensing Stream regime ($\xi <1$).
-The main visual difference is the decrease in the amount of gas in the mixing layer for $\alpha \neq 0^\circ$, particularly in the disrupting regime ($\xi>1$).
-The magnetic field strength is initially insignificant ($\beta=10^5$), meaning the need for a drastic increase of the field to impact the stream evolution, as one shall see in Sec.~\ref{sec4:mag}.
+Fig.~\ref{fig:MHD_1} illustrates the temperature maps of the MHD simulations at half-time $t =11t_0$ for $\mathcal{M}=1$ and $\delta=\rho_{\stream} / \rho_{\cgm} = 100$, considering different values of $\xi=t_{\rm{cool}}/t_{\rm{sh}}$ and various initial magnetic field angles.
+Comparing these with the middle column of Fig.~\ref{fig:Overall_1}, we see that the magnetic field significantly impacts the stream evolution only for an initial magnetic field not parallel to the stream ($\alpha \neq 0^\circ$) and when the stream is not in the {\it condensing stream} regime ($\xi \gtrsim1$).
+The main visual difference is the decrease in the amount of gas in the mixing layer for $\alpha \neq 0^\circ$, particularly in the {\it disrupting stream} regime ($\xi>1$).
+The magnetic field strength is initially insignificant ($\beta=10^5$), highlighting the need for a drastic increase of the field strength to impact the stream evolution, as one shall see in Sec.~\ref{sec4:mag}.